Abhishek-Birada/javascript/README.md

 console.table([a,b,c,d] - is used for printing multiple variable's value at once.
 // is used for single line comment.
-/* */ is used for multi line comment's. variables in js :
+/* */ is used for multi line comment's.
+At the end of the line you can use ; or you can ignore using it variables in js :

 constant : constant variables value cannot be changed after assigning a value to it.